 Robyn is an Oakland native and the Campus Director at FACES SF in Bayview, where her focus is on resurrecting programs and services to meet the community’s needs.
 She has an extensive background in Early Childhood Education, which began 30 years ago when she opened Toybox Tots, an accredited home-based preschool.
 Since then, Robyn has founded a nonprofit and held various positions in Alameda & Contra Costa counties that have prepared her to contribute to FACES SF.
 She is deeply committed to catalyzing positive change for families and children.
 She enjoys crafting, interior decorating, hosting, and hanging with her girls in her spare time.

 Maggie Ni joined FACES SF as our incredible Finance Director over ten years ago, after spending many years in various accounting roles.
 She initially joined the organization because it seemed like a once in a lifetime job opportunity but quickly found herself falling in love with not only the organization, but the people we serve.
 She adores how this organization changes the lives of others, as well as the lives of our staff.
 She received her A.A. in Accounting from City College of San Francisco and has grown tremendously.
 Outside of the office, Maggie serves as a member of Buddha’s Light International Association at San Bao Temple.

 Sr. Dir. of Child Development Contracts and Compliance

-Sr. Dir. of Child Development Contracts & Compliance
+Sr. Dir. of Child Development Contracts and Compliance

 Seiko Velder has served as FACES SF’s Child Development Data & Compliance Director for the last nine years.
 Before taking on this challenging and incredibly important role, she served as the Child Development Supervisor at Head Start in Colorado.
 Having originally signed on to work with Florence Crittenton Services – she enthusiastically stayed on board during their merger with the Whitney Young Child Development Center.
 Seiko’s love for FACES SF’s mission is infectious, and her passion for supporting San Francisco’s children and families practically radiates from her.
 Passionate about the importance of Early Childhood Education, she received her M.A. in ECE from the University of Colorado, Denver.
 She is a proudly certified trainer of PITC – The Program for Infant and Toddler Care.